dev-sajib/gutefy-social-icons/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Gutefy Social Icons is a WordPress plugin developed by Gutefy, allowing users to easily enhance their website with a variety of customizable features.
+Gutefy Social Icons is a WordPress plugin developed by Gutefy.
 The main functionality of this plugin is to provide a Customizer option for adding social icons to your website.

 == Short Description ==
-Floting Social Icons Solutions.
+Floating Social Icons Solutions.

 == Installation ==
 1. Upload the 'gf-social-icons' folder to the '/wp-content/plugins/' directory.